 It is possible that The Last Movie Stars may also eventually be available in Canada through another service like the CNN linear channel, but the language of Hollywood Suite's announcement suggests it won't be available anywhere else in Canada for some time.

 Why isn't "The Last Movie Stars" on Crave?

 Many Canadians are likely already aware that new programs from HBO Max usually go in Canada to Crave, the Bell Media streaming service, under a long-term output deal that Bell signed with HBO Max's then-parent company, WarnerMedia, in late 2019.
 They may have even come across "HBO Max Original" documentaries like On the Record and Class Action Park on Crave.

 However, the aforementioned output deal only covers HBO programming (including most documentaries commissioned by the U.S. TV channel), as well as HBO Max-branded scripted programming.
 Crave has indeed picked up some of HBO Max's documentaries as well, but on a case-by-case basis.
 Some of these were picked up a few weeks or months after they premiered on HBO Max itself, while some programs like Equal landed instead on other channels in Canada, like Hollywood Suite.

-There is an additional wrinkle for The Last Movie Stars, as we'll get into next.
+There was an additional wrinkle for The Last Movie Stars, as we'll get into next.

 So where will "The Last Movie Stars" air in Canada?
-And why do we have to wait?
+And why did we have to wait?

 While branded in the U.S. as a "Max Original" series, the underlying broadcast and streaming rights to the series are in fact controlled by a different Warner Bros.
 Discovery division, CNN Films.